Drugs A - Z

 What is this medicine?Sodium Phosphate salts (SOE dee um FOS fate sawlts) are used to clean out the bowel.
 It is given before a colonoscopy.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - abnormal electrolytes like sodium, phosphate, potassium or calcium

 - bowel problems like colitis, constipation, and obstruction

 - chest pain caused by angina

 - an unusual or allergic reaction to sodium phosphate, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-You must drink at least 8 ounces of water with each dose of this medicine.
-If you do not drink enough water while you are taking this medicine you can get dehydrated, which can cause serious side effects.
+You must drink at least 8 ounces of clear liquids with each dose of this medicine.
+Examples of clear liquids are water, flavored water, lemonade (no pulp), ginger ale, or apple juice.
+Do not drink any liquids colored purple or red.
+If you do not drink enough liquids while you are taking this medicine you can get dehydrated, which can cause serious side effects.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.